-2008 8 (1) 2009

-Batesville Batesville

-Casket Company Casket

-Targeted Targeted Targeted

-Objective Objective Objective

-Financial Amount Threshold Amount Amount Threshold

-Criteria (millions) Percentage (millions) (millions) (2) Percentage

-Net Revenue \$ 695.7 96% \$ 715.6 \$ 715.6 90%

-Core IBT \$ 194.7 90% \$ 168.9 \$ 192.8 90%
+2008 tesville asket 8 (1) Co mpany Ba 2009 itesville Casket Financial Criteria Ob Al rgeted vjective mount illions) Threshold Percentage Oł A orgeted ojective mount illions) Ol A orgeted ojective mount lions) (2) Threshold Percentage Net Revenue \$ 695.7 96% \$ 715.6 \$ 715.6 90% Core IBT \$ 194.7 90% \$ 168.9 \$ 192.8 90%

-- (1) For fiscal year 2008, all STIC awards were based on financial performance objectives for Batesville Casket since the Company was not in operation for the full fiscal year. - (2) Under the STIC Plan, the committee can "customize" the performance award formulas for each of our Named Executive Officers.
+For fiscal year 2008, all STIC awards were based on financial performance objectives for Batesville Casket since the Company was not in operation for the full fiscal year.

+(2) Under the STIC Plan, the committee can "customize" the performance award formulas for each of our Named Executive Officers.
 For fiscal 2009, Mr. Raver's STIC award formula is based on the financial objectives of Batesville Casket Company rather than those of the Company, while our other 2009 Named Executive Officers have award formulas based on the Company's financial objectives.

 At the end of each fiscal year, the Initial Target STIC amounts for the Named Executive Officers are adjusted from zero to 200% according to the Company's or Batesville Casket's achievement levels with respect to their Net Revenues and Core IBT.
 This is purely a calculation based on the fiscal year's final results and involves the exercise of no discretion by the Compensation Committee or otherwise.
-For fiscal 2008, twenty-five percent of the Initial Target STIC amount for each Named Executive Officer was adjusted based on Batesville Casket's achievement level with respect to Net Revenues, and seventy-five percent of the Initial Target STIC amount for each Named Executive Officer was adjusted based on Batesville Casket's achievement level with respect to Core IBT.
+For fiscal 2008, twenty-five percent of the Initial Target STIC amount for each Named Executive Officer was adjusted based on Batesville Casket's achievement level with respect to Net Revenues, and seventy-five percent of the Initial Target STIC amount for each Named Executive Officer was adjusted based on Batesville Casket's achievement level with respect to Net Revenues, and seventy-five percent of the Initial Target STIC amount for each Named Executive Officer was adjusted based on Batesville Casket's achievement level with respect to Net Revenues, and seventy-five percent of the Initial Target STIC amount for each Named Executive Officer was adjusted based on Batesville Casket's achievement level with respect to Net Revenues, and seventy-five percent of the Initial Target STIC amount for each Named Executive Officer was adjusted based on Batesville Casket's achievement level with respect to Core IBT.
 For fiscal 2009, those percentages are changing slightly, to 20% and 80%, respectively.
 The amount determined for each Named Executive Officer after making those Company or Batesville Casket financial performance adjustments is referred to as the "Adjusted STIC" amount.